Skip to main content

 Dew Point vs. Humidity: Dew point is often more accurate for assessing heat stress as it represents absolute moisture in the air, while relative humidity varies with temperature.
 A dew point above 15°C (60°F) makes cooling difficult; above 20°C (68°F) is oppressive.

-Tips for Hot Weather Running: Run early morning or evening, wear light colors, increase hydration before/during runs, reduce intensity, take walk breaks, watch for heat exhaustion signs (dizziness, nausea, confusion), and consider indoor alternatives in extreme heat.
+Tips for Hot Weather Running: Run early morning or evening, wear light colors, increase hydration before/during runs, use electrolytes, reduce intensity, take walk breaks, watch for heat exhaustion signs (dizziness, nausea, confusion), and consider indoor alternatives in extreme heat.

 Frequently Asked Questions